-But to dismiss the Toyota RAV4 as an urban-only SUV undersells the sophistication of its chassis.
-This is evident in the highly accomplished fourth-generation model, which uses its optional all-wheel drive system to keep you safe, under control and mobile in conditions that would be impossible in a traditional car.
+To dismiss the fourth-generation Toyota RAV4 as an urban-only SUV undersells the sophistication of its chassis.
+Its ability off the beaten track comes courtesy of two different optional all-wheel drive systems designed to keep you safe, under control and mobile in conditions that would likely be impossible in a traditional car.

 The fourth-generation RAV4 features a programme that co-ordinates every function of the four-wheel drive system, stability control system and electric power steering.
 Compared with the all-wheel drive setup in the third-generation RAV4, this new management system does not always need to rely on slip detection before deciding on the distribution of torque to each wheel.